This gluten free banana bread is lightly spiced and perfectly moist. It's so quick and easy to make and can easily be made dairy free!

 The BEST Gluten Free Banana Bread

-- 2 tsp baking soda
+- 2 teaspoon baking soda

-- ¾ tsp salt
+- ¾ teaspoon salt

-- 1½ cups (300 g) granulated sugar
+- 1½ cups (300g) granulated sugar

-- ½ tsp nutmeg
+- ½ teaspoon nutmeg

-- ½ tsp cinnamon
+- ½ teaspoon cinnamon

-- 1 cup (about 2-3) bananas, mashed (not overly ripe)
+- 1 cup (about 2-3) bananas, coarsely mashed (not overly ripe)

-- ½ cup (120 ml) coconut oil, melted (substitute canola or vegetable oil)
+- ½ cup (120ml) coconut oil, melted (substitute avocado oil, canola or vegetable oil)

-- 2 large eggs
+- 2 large eggs, at room temperature

 - ⅓ cup plus 1 tablespoon (92ml) water

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - In a large bowl, whisk together the flour, sugar, salt, baking soda, nutmeg, cinnamon, and salt.
 Make a well in the center and add the melted coconut oil, bananas, eggs, water, and vanilla and stir to combine.

-- Pour into greased loaf pan.
+- Pour into a greased 8½ by 4½-inch loaf pan.